DrAg0n-BoRn/ML_tools/README.md

 ## Modular Installation

-This toolbox is designed as a collection of mutually exclusive environments due to conflicting core dependencies, except APP bundlers (PyInstaller/Nuitka).
+This toolbox is designed as a collection of mutually exclusive environments due to conflicting core dependencies.

 - Rule: Create a fresh virtual environment for each module to use.